nestybox/sysbox/README.md

 **Sysbox** is an open-source, next-generation container runtime (aka runc) originally developed by [Nestybox](https://www.nestybox.com).

-Sysbox enables Docker containers to act as virtual servers with full root access and capable of running software such as Systemd, Docker, and Kubernetes in them, **seamlessly and securely**.
+Sysbox enables Docker containers to act as virtual servers capable of running software such as Systemd, Docker, and Kubernetes in them, **seamlessly and securely**.
+This implies the ability for these containers to run inner containers (nested) while providing strong isolation from the underlying host.

-Prior to Sysbox, running such software in a container required complex images, custom entrypoints, special volume mounts, and very unsecure privileged containers.
+Prior to Sysbox, running such software in a container required you to create complex images, custom entrypoints, special volume mounts, and very unsecure privileged containers.

-Sysbox overcomes these problems by creating the container in such a way that the above mentioned software runs normally inside of it, using simple container images and with strong isolation.
+Sysbox helps you overcome these problems by creating the container in such a way that the above mentioned software runs normally inside of it, with simple container images and strong isolation.
 Sysbox voids the need for unsecure privileged containers in most cases.

+In order to do this, Sysbox uses many OS-virtualization features of the Linux kernel and complements these with OS-virtualization techniques implemented in user-space.
+These include using all Linux namespaces (in particular the user-namespace), partial virtualization of procfs and sysfs, selective syscall trapping, and more.
+Due to this, Sysbox requires a fairly recent Linux kernel (see the [supported distros](#supported-distros) below).

 Sysbox was forked from the OCI runc in early 2019, and has undergone significant changes since then.
-It's mostly written in Go, and its currently composed of 3
+It's written in Go, and its currently composed of three
 components: sysbox-runc, sysbox-fs, and sysbox-mgr.
 More on Sysbox's design can be found in the [Sysbox user guide](docs/user-guide/design.md).